Create a Recipe from Your Session

 - In the dialog that appears:

-- Add or remove activities as needed.
+- Some activities will be automatically generated.
+Add or remove as needed.

 - Copy the Recipe URL and use it however you like (e.g., share it with teammates, drop it in documentation, or keep it for yourself)